Short Description

 This indicator shows changes in the percentage of annual softwood and hardwood growth in England that is harvested annually.
 Separate statistics are available for softwood, hardwood, and both in total.
 This indicator helps us to better understand the levels of, and trends in, the economic productive utilisation of English timber resources as a part of sustainable forest management policies and practices.

-The underlying data sources are National Statistics from Forest Research on UK Wood Production and Trade and National Forest Inventory forecasts of increase (increment) in the volume of wood that grows in England.
+The underlying data sources are Accredited Official Statistics from Forest Research on UK Wood Production and Trade and National Forest Inventory forecasts of increase (increment) in the volume of wood that grows in England.

 Readiness and links to data